-Retaining Traditional Design, Solid vs Stick on Bars
+Retaining Traditional Design – Solid vs Stick on Bars

-The History of the Glazing Bar
+The history of the glazing bar

-Glazing bars reached their greatest elegance and refinement between 1785 and 1825 where glazing patterns in sash windows began to take the design of six over six but always in proportion with the building façade.
+Glazing bars reached their greatest elegance and refinement between 1785 and 1825 when glazing patterns in sash windows began to take the design of six over six but always in proportion with the building façade.

 Poor glazing practices led to the condensation of sealed units, water ingress around individual panes of glass and early deterioration of timber sections.

-To avoid these issues, a more robust method of glazing was required and the drained and vented method was introduced.
-In use for the past 34 years; the glazing rebate incorporates weep holes which allow water to drain away and keep a flow of air circulating around the glazing rebate.
+To avoid these issues, a more robust method of glazing was required, and the drained and vented method was introduced.
+In use for the past 34 years, the glazing rebate incorporates weep holes which allow water to drain away and keep a flow of air circulating around the glazing rebate.

-The 21st Century Bars
+The 21st century bars

 This plant on or stick on method of glazing allows slim glazing bars to be used as thin as 16mm and allows water runoff without the need for a drained and vented glazing system.